It’s easy to tell your kids you love them during happy times. But it’s just as important to do so when it’s hard as well. Here’s why:

 Children are especially attuned to body language, more so than words or instructions.
 Sometimes we don’t even need to say anything at all.
-A hug, a touch on the arm, a rub on the back.
-Those can be enough to signal that it’s all right and we love them.
+A hug, a touch on the arm, a rub on the back can be enough to signal that it’s all right and we love them.

 They might feel defensive or are being hard on themselves for what they did.
-These simple gestures can show our kids we love them.
+These simple gestures can remind them of how much we love them.

 The best ways to get through to our kids is through warmth, not anger or frustration.
 Yes, there will be moments when we can’t help but yell or get upset.
 Our faces might even show horror at what they’ve done.

 But if your child has put up walls or is crestfallen at what she has done, it won’t work to be just as angry or frustrated yourself.
-Instead, soften your face, let her know it’s okay.
+Instead, soften your face, let her know that you’re still on her side, even if you don’t like her behavior.
 This can be all that’s needed to stop her from crying, pouting or whining.

 And of course, we can tell our kids we love them by saying so outright.
 Sometimes we need to say it even during hard times.
-They hear it often enough when they’re happy and behaving, but they also need to know that nothing they do—no matter how off the wall—will make us stop loving them.
+They hear it often enough when they’re happy and behaving, but they also need to know that nothing they do—no matter how bad—will make us stop loving them.

 In fact, don’t send your child away alone when she’s being frustrating.
 She needs you, now more than the times she’s cheerful and happy.
 Even saying something like, “I’m here when you’re ready to have me nearby” will help.
 Give her a hug—you don’t even need to say a word.

+At one point, my then-three-year-old had grabbed a toy from his brother’s hands.
 His behavior wasn’t ideal—we teach them to take turns instead of grabbing.
-But I held his arms in my hands, looked him in the eyes and said, “I love you.
+But I held his hands in mine, looked him in the eyes and said, “I love you.
 Okay?
 Mama loves you no matter what.”

 None of that would’ve registered if I had gone straight to discipline mode.
-And sometimes all it takes to calm him down is a simple “I love you.”
+And sometimes all it takes to calm kids down is a simple “I love you.”

 What if my child thinks her behavior is normal? you might think.
 We often hear we shouldn’t give attention to negative behavior.